-Summative assessment requires a considerable investment of time, both from students and from instructors.
+Summative assessment requires a considerable investment of time, both from students and instructors.
 In this article, we will discuss the major characteristics of summative assessment and show you how to conduct a summative assessment with Formplus.

 Summative assessment is a type of course evaluation that happens at the end of a training or program.
 It is the process of assessing the student’s knowledge, proficiency, and performance by comparing what they know with what they should have learned.

-Unlike formative assessment that evaluates the student as he or she engages in the learning process, summative assessment is all about measuring outcomes using predefined standards or benchmarks.
-Summative evaluation only directly monitors the student's ability but does not pay attention to how the student uses knowledge to solve practical problems.
+Unlike formative assessment which evaluates the student as he or she engages in the learning process, summative assessment is all about measuring outcomes using predefined standards or benchmarks.
+Summative evaluation only directly monitors the student’s ability but does not pay attention to how the student uses knowledge to solve practical problems.

 One of the most common examples of summative assessment is the end-of-semester college examinations.
 For these examinations, the college professors select questions that touch on different topics in the course curriculum.
 Students are asked to respond to these questions within a specific period of time.

 The structure of summative assessment makes it difficult for the instructor to provide one-on-one feedback on the student’s performance.
 Summative assessment methods are high stakes which means they have a high point value.
 The results are usually defining; for instance, it can determine whether a student passes the course, gets a promotion, or secures an admission.

 Summative assessment measures a student’s competence in a specific subject matter in line with the learning goals and objectives of the course or training.
 For instance, a science course will use experiments and other practical tests to evaluate a student’s knowledge at the end of the course.